kerryboyko/reduxify/README.md

 # reduxify

-Reduxify is a small utility designed to quickly connect your react components to redux stores.
+Reduxify is a small NPM module utility designed to quickly connect your react components to redux stores.
 One line of code maps your actions and reducers to the props of your component.

 ## Installation: